stiliajohny/home-lab/README.md

 ## Getting Started

 Get a local copy of the repo.
-Ensure the Prerequisites are installed before starting
+Ensure the Prerequisites are installed before starting.

 ### Prerequisites